 Main illustration: Rachel Tunstall

 Sometimes when we’re working in a “service” function, we do ourselves a disservice.
-We essentially “drop into” a project with an unrealistic deadline, do the work anyway and then leave.
+We essentially “drop into” a project with an unrealistic deadline, get the work done regardless, and then leave.
 And we wonder why stakeholders expect the work to be done faster and faster, with tighter deadlines?
 It can quickly become a vicious cycle.
 But it doesn’t have to be this way.

 Make your roadmap visible to everyone

-Practice the art of the positive “No”
+Practice the art of the “positive no”

 This term was made popular by author William Ury in his book The Power of a Positive No. The concept is pretty simple – a positive no consists of a “Yes!
 No. Yes? statement.”
 In Ury’s words: “The first Yes! expresses your interest; the No asserts your power; and the second Yes? furthers your relationship.”

-When you have a team requesting more of your time or resources than what is possible, it’s important you don’t dismiss ad hoc, sudden projects by stating “No, I can’t work on that.”
+When you have a team requesting more of your time or resources than what is possible, it’s important you don’t dismiss those requests by stating “No, I can’t work on that.” straight away.
 This isn’t going to help with building meaningful relationships with other teams.
 Let’s face it, these requests are inevitable – not every project can be precisely scoped out far in advance, after all.
 Instead, respond with something like “That sounds like a great idea.
 Can we chat more about this to see if I can fit it into this cycle?”

 Treat any ask as a request before committing to it

-It’s all about boulders and pebbles
+Consider the boulders and pebbles